 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: These may come in the form of property tax exemptions, which can let you exclude the value added by your solar panels when calculating the taxes you pay on your house.
-You may also qualify for an exemption on sales tax at the time of purchase.
+- Tax Exemptions: These can come in the form of property tax exemptions, which would allow you to ignore the value of your solar system when calculating the taxes you pay on your house.
+You could also look for exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Under the new program, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 might qualify for a 30% tax credit.
-This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
+Now, solar installation projects that are completed between 2022 and 2032 might qualify for a 30% tax credit.
+This credit amount will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to talk with your local Cherry Valley solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to reach out to your local Cherry Valley solar panel installation expert with your questions.

 State & Local Solar Incentives

 Some solar incentives are often also provided by state and local governments.
-Similar to federal incentives, these can include tax credits, rebates and more.
-Certain incentives are ongoing, while others are offered for only a limited time.
-Your local solar incentives could come from your county or municipality, or from the Illinois government.
+Similar to federal incentives, these may include tax credits, rebates and more.
+These incentives may be distributed by the Illinois government, or by your county or municipality.
+Some incentives may be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Cherry Valley